jat001/startup-script/README.md

 Do NOT forget change file permission to 755 (`-rwxr-xr-x`), change owner to root and change group to root.

-Maybe you also need change the application path, the config file path or the log file path.
+Maybe you also need change the application path, the config file path, the log file path or the pid file path.

 Linux 启动脚本
 =============